-5.5 Heterogenous Effects
+5.4 Heterogenous Effects

-I study how the effects of highway construction on mortality vary by groups.
+Are the effects of displacement homogenoues across different groups?
+In this section, I study how the effects of highway construction on mortality vary by groups.
 To ensure comparability across coefficients, I standardize the estimates by the mean value of the outcome variable for each respective group.
 Consequently, the resulting estimates can be interpreted as percentage changes from the group mean.

-5.5.1 Heterogeneous effects by pre-construction characteristics
+5.4.1 Heterogeneous effects by pre-construction characteristics

 Highway construction offered no relocation aid to displaced renters, though homeowners were compensated at market value for their properties.
-Out of the displaced individuals, only 20% were homeowners.
+However, out of all the displaced individuals, only 20% were homeowners.
 Moreover, highway construction disproportionately impacted Black individuals during a time of peak racial segregation (Cutler et al., 1999).
-Exclusionary institutions, including restrictive housing markets, further constrained displaced individuals, particularly Black families, limiting their ability to move to better neighborhoods or secure improved employment opportunities.33 I show how homeownership, race, and institutional barriers interacted with highway construction to shape the long-term outcomes of displaced individuals.
-I draw upon redlining maps from the Home Owners' Loan Corporation (HOLC), which evaluated the credit risk of neighborhoods, to explore the importance of institutionalized barriers.34
+Exclusionary institutions, including restrictive housing markets, further constrained displaced individuals, particularly Black families, limiting their ability to move to better neighborhoods or secure improved employment opportunities (Weiwu, 2024).34 I show how homeownership, race, and institutional barriers interacted with highway construction to shape the long-term outcomes of displaced individuals.
+I draw upon redlining maps from the Home Owners' Loan Corporation (HOLC), which evaluated the credit risk of neighborhoods, to explore the importance of institutionalized barriers.35

 Figures 4, 5, and 6 present the results of these exercises.
-In all figures, Panel (a) displays the results for the probability of living in the same neighborhood at the time of death, Panel (b) shows the results for the death age, and Panel (c) focuses on the college share of the neighborhood of the individual's last residence.
+In all figures, the first column displays the results for the probability of living in the same neighborhood at the time of death, the second shows the results for the death age, and the third analyses the neighborhood index.
 The coefficient for displaced individuals is represented in orange, while the coefficient for adjacent individuals is shown in blue.
-The estimated difference between displaced and non-displaced individuals is the center line in each boxplot.
-The top and bottom of each box represent effects that are one standard error above and below the point estimate.
 The whiskers represent the 95% confidence interval.

 There are three main findings from this analysis.
 First, Black individuals, whether displaced or adjacent, are not more likely to outmigrate from their neighborhoods.
-This pattern suggests that limited mobility options may have constrained the ability of Black
+This pattern suggests that limited mobility options may have constrained the ability of Black individuals to move to better neighborhoods displaced.
+Second, point estimates for death age are always negative and significative, except for homeowners which hints that financial compensation may play a role in ameliorating the negative long-run consequences.
+Finally, the results suggest that displaced renters and white individuals are more likely to die in worse neighborhoods.